 - German National Library (Deutsche Nationalbibliothek)

 Appeals and complaints

-In case of any appeals and complaints authors should contact the editor.
-If the issue cannot be resolved, authors may contact the ombudsman who will mediate between author and editor.
+In case of any appeals and complaints authors should contact the editors.
+If the issue cannot be resolved, authors may contact the ombudsman who will mediate between author and editors.